estrategiahq/quasar/docs/src/pages/quasar-cli/developing-browser-extensions/types-of-bex.md

 }

 /**
  * The code below will get everything going.
-Initialise the iFrame with defaults and add it to the page.
+Initialize the iFrame with defaults and add it to the page.
  * @type {string}
  */
 iFrame.id = 'bex-app-iframe'